arokah25/gnn-neutrino-localization/README.md

 - Detection time
 - (x, y) position of the sensor

 Files are provided in `.parquet` format and include training, validation, and test splits.
-Data is not included in this repository due to size but can be downloaded [via this link](#) and placed in a `data/` directory.
+Data is included in this repository.

 ---